History of sports in the United States: Olympics

 Mikaela Shiffrin with two Olympic gold medals, three World Championships, and 66 World Cup wins (and counting), Mikaela Shiffrin is one of the best Alpine skiers in history.

 Eight Olympic Games have taken place in the United States.
 The United States has won 2,522 medals at the Summer Olympic Games, more than any other country, and 281 in the Winter Olympic Games, the second most behind Norway.
 These athletes are renowned for their exceptional performances and have set remarkable records in their respective sports Michael Phelps, Mark Spitz.

 Sports in entertainment industry

 Professional wrestling in the U.S. is a major entertainment industry combining athleticism with scripted storylines.
 WWE (World Wrestling Entertainment) is the largest and most prominent organization, known for its high-profile events like WrestleMania and widespread global reach.
 AEW (All Elite Wrestling) has emerged as a significant competitor, offering an alternative with its own distinct style and growing fan base.
 The independent wrestling scene also plays a crucial role, showcasing emerging talent and diverse wrestling styles.
 Overall, professional wrestling continues to captivate audiences with its unique blend of sports and entertainment.
-Total Nonstop Action Wrestling (TNA), now known as Impact Wrestling, is a prominent professional wrestling promotion in the U.S. Notable professional wrestlers from the U.S. include Bruno Sammartino, June Byers, Buddy Rogers, Wendi Richter, Hulk Hogan, Randy "Macho Man" Savage, Madusa, Stone Cold Steve Austin, The Rock, Sable and Mick Foley.
+TNA (Total Nonstop Action Wrestling) is a prominent professional wrestling promotion in the U.S. Notable professional wrestlers from the U.S. include Bruno Sammartino, June Byers, Buddy Rogers, Wendi Richter, Hulk Hogan, Randy "Macho Man" Savage, Madusa, Stone Cold Steve Austin, The Rock, Sable, Mick Foley, and John Cena.
+The Rock went on to become an A-list film actor under his real name of Dwayne Johnson, and Cena has also transitioned to a successful acting career.